PhungDinhQuangAnh/Kmeans_App/README.md

 ## 💡 Why This Project?

 This project demonstrates your ability to:

-- Apply **unsupervised learning** techniques to real-world problems
+🖼️ **Image Color Reduction**
+- Apply unsupervised learning for practical image compression
-- Build **intuitive GUI applications** using Tkinter and Pygame
+- Build intuitive GUI using Tkinter
-- Present complex concepts like KMeans clustering in a **visually appealing** way
-- Work with **image processing, numpy, and sklearn**
+- Work with image formats and color spaces

+📊 **KMeans Clustering Visualization**
+- Implement clustering algorithm manually from scratch
-- Implement and compare **custom vs. built-in algorithms** for deeper learning insights
+- Compare and benchmark with built-in KMeans

-Great for your portfolio to showcase skills in:
-- Python GUI development
-- Machine Learning
-- Image Processing
-- Algorithm Visualization

----

-## 👨‍💻 Author

-**Phùng Đình Quang Anh**

-> 💼 Add your GitHub or LinkedIn profile here!

----

-## ⭐ Star This Project!

-If you find this project helpful or interesting, please consider giving it a ⭐ on GitHub!

----

-### 🔖 License

-MIT License (or specify if different).

-Great for my portfolio to showcase skills in:
-- Python GUI development
-- Machine Learning
-- Image Processing
-- Algorithm Visualization
+- Visualize clustering dynamics step-by-step
+- Teach or learn clustering with visual intuition